Installing and Using Child Safety Seats and Booster Seats

 should rest over the shoulder and across the chest, not the neck.
 The lap belt should

-fit low and tight over the upper thighs, not the belly.
+fit low and snug over the upper thighs, not the belly.
 The child should be tall enough

 to sit with knees bent at the edge of the seat without slouching.